Is Your Voice of Employee Program Fit for the Remote Workforce?

 The stress created by the pandemic has made the need for them greater.
 Employees are worried about their health and that of families and friends.
 They're worried about jobs and kids' schooling.
 They are coping with social isolation and grief from the loss of loved ones.
 Throw in a year of political and social unrest and you end up with an employee base that is emotionally and physically struggling.

-There has never been a better time for businesses to listen to what employees are saying through a VoE initiative, said Brad Killinger, CEO of Sapience Analytics, a people analytics solution provider.
+There has never been a better time for businesses to listen to what employees are saying through a VoE initiative, said Brad Killinger, CEO of Sapience Analytics, a workforce analytics solution provider.

 “We’ve seen employees having to shift as co-workers have been furloughed or let go due to reductions in force, and work volume has increased," he said.
 "The employee journey has been completely disrupted.”